 Patients and methods

-In this prospective study, twelve participants were consecutively enrolled.
+In this prospective study, 12 participants were consecutively enrolled.
 Institutional Review Board approval was obtained prior to study initiation and consent was obtained from all participants.
 The study participants were collected at random to ensure there was no underlying bias and were patients scheduled to undergo routine procedures at our endoscopy unit.
-The study was conducted at Cleveland Clinic Main Campus from June to July, 2016.
+The study was conducted at Cleveland Clinic Main Campus from June to July 2016.
 All participants were individually fitted with a standard face mask fitted with both capnography and the LRMD.
-The following data were collected from the medical record including: gender, age, type of procedure, and type of sedation, and dose of medication administered.
-Vital signs including respiratory rate, heart rate, blood pressure, temperature, and body mass index were recorded.
-Patients were screened for medical issues including cardiac and pulmonary disease with responses noted in the data collection.
+The following data were collected from the medical record: Gender, age, type of procedure, type of sedation, and dose of medication administered.
+Vital signs, including respiratory rate, heart rate, blood pressure, temperature, and body mass index, were recorded.
+Patients were screened for medical issues, including cardiac and pulmonary disease, with responses noted in the data collection.
 Standard monitoring and sedation procedures were employed.
 The choice of sedation was also performed at random considering physician preference and endoscopy unit location where the patients were scheduled to undergo the procedure.
 Most of the procedures were performed with moderate sedation.
-All procedures took place in either of our two designated endoscopy suites with most procedures occurring with nursing personnel and anesthesia if needed.
-Testing and data collection occurred in the same conditions with trained personnel (JJV, VW and RF).
-The ambient temperature was 71-72 degrees F and ambient pressure 1 atmosphere.
+All procedures took place in either of our two designated endoscopy suites, with most procedures occurring with nursing personnel and anesthesia if needed.
+Testing and data collection occurred in the same conditions with trained personnel (JJV, VW, and RF).
+The ambient temperature was 71°-72° F and ambient pressure 1 atmosphere.

-Two different sensors were attached to the mask: a temperature sensor and CO2 detection tubing.
-The LRMD device was connected via a cable to the main computer control station.
+Two different sensors were attached to the mask: A temperature sensor and CO2 detection tubing.
+The LRMD was connected via a cable to the main computer control station.
 The facemask utilized allows for passage of an upper endoscope and is the standard mask used in our practice.
 Throughout the entire study, particular attention was paid to ensure tubing and sensors were not in contact with devices or objects that could affect data results.
-After the subjects were informed about the procedure and the planned protocol, oxygen was delivered at a flow rate of 6 L min.
+After the subjects were informed about the procedure and the planned protocol, oxygen was delivered at a flow rate of 6 L/min.
 Subjects were permitted to breathe through either their nasal or oral passages spontaneously without regulating tidal volumes.
 Participants were also instructed to avoid excessive movements that would affect data gathering.

-The LRMD and capnography data was collected simultaneously via the Linshom information gathering software for later comparison.
+The LRMD and capnography data were collected simultaneously via the Linshom information gathering software for later comparison.
 For each patient, we recorded the mean respiratory rate for each device separately.
-We also reported the mean differences between the two devices with corresponding 95% confidence interval.
-Each patient’s distinct characteristics were noted and plotted against one another in order to determine the mean, standard deviation, and p values of the study group.
+We also reported the mean differences between the two devices with corresponding 95% confidence interval (CI).
+Each patient’s distinct characteristics were noted and plotted against one another in order to determine the mean, standard deviation, and P values of the study group.
 In addition, Pearson’s correlation was calculated to describe the correlation between the respiratory rate as calculated by the capnography and the LRMD.
-Bland-Altman Graphs were plotted to illustrate how differences in respiratory rate varies based on the rate of respiration.
-All analysis were performed using SAS (version 9.4, The SAS Institute, Cary, NC, United States).
+Bland-Altman Graphs were plotted to illustrate how differences in respiratory rate vary based on the rate of respiration.
+All analyses were performed using SAS (version 9.4, The SAS Institute, Cary, NC, United States).
 Based on statistical review of the data, a P value of < 0.05 was considered to be statistically significant.

 Statistical analysis